-- Students have the responsibility to become familiar with the policies, rules, and regulations that concern the students' conduct at school. - 2.
-Students have the responsibility to behave in a manner that allows learning to take place without interruption. - Students have the responsibility to show respect for fellow students, all school personnel, and campus visitors. - Students have the responsibility to neither take nor damage the property of other students or school personnel. - Students have the responsibility to respect the property of the school, and to help keep Catholic High orderly, safe, and attractive. - Students have the responsibility to express themselves verbally without violating the rights of others or without interfering with the orderly educational process.
-They also have the responsibility to listen courteously to differing points of view. - Students have the responsibility to carry only those materials which are acceptable by law, and which are not hazardous to any person or property. - 8.
-Upon any infraction of the rules, a student has the responsibility to accept the disciplinary actions as assigned by the administration. - Student-athletes who have requested the use of a hall locker have the responsibility to keep their locker locked at all times. - 10.
-Students are responsible to be on time for all classes and to participate actively in the classroom.
+- 1. Students have the responsibility to become familiar with the policies, rules, and regulations that concern the students' conduct at school. - 2.
+Students have the responsibility to behave in a manner that allows learning to take place without interruption. - 3.
+Students have the responsibility to show respect for fellow students, all school personnel, and campus visitors. - 4.
+Students have the responsibility to neither take nor damage the property of other students or school personnel. - 5.
+Students have the responsibility to respect the property of the school, and to help keep Catholic High orderly, safe, and attractive. - 6.
+Students have the responsibility to express themselves verbally without violating the rights of others or without interfering with the orderly educational process.
+They also have the responsibility to listen courteously to differing points of view. - 7.
+Students have the responsibility to carry only those materials which are acceptable by law, and which are not hazardous to any person or property. - 8.
+Upon any infraction of the rules, a student has the responsibility to accept the disciplinary actions as assigned by the administration. - 9.
+Student-athletes who have requested the use of a hall locker have the responsibility to keep their locker locked at all times.

+- 10. Students are responsible to be on time for all classes and to participate actively in the classroom. - 11.
+Students are not permitted to access any school vending machine during the school day.